Bank of Italy official says most banks healthy

 In the process, people who had bought shares and junior debt took heavy losses, drawing criticism of Prime Minister Matteo Renzi's government, the Bank of Italy (BOI) and the financial market regulator.

-BOI Deputy Governor Luigi Federico Signorini defended the central bank's handling of the situation and said Italy's banking system had strengthened "very considerably" in recent years despite global financial turmoil.
+BOI Deputy Governor Luigi Federico Signorini said Italy's banking system had strengthened "very considerably" in recent years despite global financial turmoil.

 "There are very few (banks like) Banca Etruria," Signorini said on La7 television, adding that Italian banks rely on traditional deposits and lending rather than riskier complex securities.